Twixes/matloka.com/_drafts/floating-point-101.md

 what operations?)

 Historically, underflow was handled by returning zero – a solution called **flush-to-zero**.
-It's very straightforward, but not quite optimal for calculations taking place near zero.
+It's very straightforward, but not quite optimal for the accuracy of calculations taking place near zero.
 The issue is, the absolute difference between neighboring floating-point values (i.e. ULP) gets smaller as the values themselves do so too – but with the significand's leading digit always being 1, the jump between 0 and the smallest representable value is MUCH larger than the jump between that smallest value and the _second_-smallest one.
 You can see this in figure 3, which shows what this'd look like for double